top of page

 Donnie is a talented graphic design artist, an avid musician, bass guitar player, and enjoys helping with our efforts to support our law enforcement and public safety heroes.

-Major Barry Little is a 30-year veteran of the Cobb County Police Department and is the commanding officer of the Department's Special Operations Bureau which includes the Bomb Squad, K9 unit, DUI Task Force, Motors Unit among other specialty units in the CCPD.
+Major Barry Little retired from the Cobb County Police Department in January of 2024 after a celebrated 31 1/2 year career of service to others.
+At that time he was the commanding officer of the Department's Special Operations Bureau which includes the Bomb Squad, K9 unit, DUI Task Force, Motors Unit among other specialty units in the CCPD.
 He served for 17 years on the SWAT team in leadership roles and as Tac commander for many of those years.
 He has also served as the commanding officer at CCPD Precincts 3 and 5.

 Joseph Rousey Director